WALDORF / STEINER

 “Sunrise Waldorf School [Canada] has now grown into a (full member of AWSNA) [sic]* Waldorf school with over 170 students, and is known throughout this continent and others ...
 Our school attracts many associates and professionals – artistic therapists, biodynamic farmers, Camphill caregivers, healers and curative teachers – who come and become a vital part of our community.
 Over the years, families have moved from all over Canada and around the world (France, Israel, Mexico, China, USA, Italy, Sweden…) to join us in our work and play.”
 [12-3-2010 http://sunrisewaldorfschool.org/default.aspx?PageID=1012]

 A Waldorf school is not simply a school.
 It is the hub of a community, linked with other Waldorf communities worldwide.
-A Waldorf faculty will hope to lure you and your family into a total commitment to this web of Anthroposophical groups, dedicated to the occult visions of Rudolf Steiner.
-The school will hope to direct you in every life decision you make — what to eat, what to wear, how to raise your child, where to go for medical care, how to spend your free hours at home and on holiday, and so on.
+A Waldorf faculty will typically hope to lure you and your family into a commitment to this web of Anthroposophical groups, dedicated to the occult visions of Rudolf Steiner.
+The school will likely hope to direct you in every life decision you make — what to eat, what to wear, how to raise your child, where to go for medical care, how to spend your free hours at home and on holiday, and so on.
+[See "Discussions".]
 By all means, send your child to a Waldorf school if you want to associate with a starry-eyed cult, one that includes therapists who use art for esoteric purposes, farmers who depend on astrology and magic, caregivers who use hocus-pocus to "help" the disabled," quack "healers," and teachers who are more interested in "curing" a child's soul than in educating that child.
 But if you are leery of such things, you may want to look elsewhere.